-Smoking and other tobacco products are a risk factor for the development of dental diseases.
+Smoking and other tobacco products are risk factors for the development of dental diseases.
 This is a habit that negatively affects the state of the organs and tissues of the oral cavity.
 In order to have a healthy smile and good overall health refrain from smoking.
 If you feel uncomfortable with the look or feel of your teeth, please contact the best dentist in Glendale, Dr. Sahakyan to schedule an appointment today.

 Effects of Smoking on Your Teeth

 In order for teeth to remain healthy, they must be surrounded by healthy gum tissue.
 The gum tissue can be seriously damaged if you smoke.
-During smoking, the soft tissues of the oral cavity are irritated, gum inflammation occurs, which is an attractive environment for bacteria to multiply and produce cavities.
-The smoke contains microparticles of tobacco tar.
-Getting together with the smoke in the mouth, they settle on the teeth and paint the enamel in a dark color.
+During smoking, the soft tissues of the oral cavity are irritated, and gum inflammation occurs, which is an attractive environment for bacteria to multiply and produce cavities.
+The smoke contains micro particles of tobacco tar.
+Getting together with the smoke in the mouth, they settle on the teeth and paint the enamel a dark color.
 It is very difficult to clean tobacco tar from the teeth.
 Tobacco tar on the teeth is a source of the unpleasant smell.
-Many smokers are sure that getting rid of the dark plaque on the teeth is easy.
+Many smokers are sure that getting rid of the dark plaque on their teeth is easy.
 Indeed, on the one hand, modern toothpaste and professional whitening are at their disposal.
 However, toothpaste will not give you the perfect whiteness of a smile.
-Whitening will have to be carried out again and again, which will negatively affect the quality and stability of enamel.
+Whitening will have to be carried out again and again, which will negatively affect the quality and stability of the enamel.

 Studies show that by age 65, about 40% of smokers are left without teeth.
 In contrast, among non-smokers, this figure is two times less.